 If the ACM AC does not respond to the wctp-VersionQuery with the supportive DTD response indicating value then the AM shall not send this message type to the AC.

-- Alert (Alarm) Fatigue
+Appendix L - Alert (Alarm) Fatigue

 Root causes of alert (alarm) fatigue are numerous.
 Many can be mitigated without automation, such as ECG lead placement and maintenance management.